-Law 30/2015, of September 9, 2015, regulating the Vocational Training for Employment System in the area of employment, regulates the training incentives system currently in force, with the following main goals: (i) to guarantee that workers, employees and unemployed workers, in particular the most vulnerable, can exercise their right to training; (ii) to contribute effectively to the competitiveness of Spanish companies; (iii) to increase collective negotiation aimed at bringing the offer of training initiatives into line with the demands of the productive system; and (iv) to offer efficiency and transparency in public resources management.
+Law 30/2015, of September 9, 2015, regulating the Vocational Training for Employment System in the area of employment, regulates the training incentives system currently in force, with the following main goals: (i) to guarantee that workers, employees and unemployed workers, in particular the most vulnerable, can exercise their right to training, (ii) to contribute effectively to the competitiveness of Spanish companies, (iii) to increase collective negotiation aimed at bringing the offer of training initiatives into line with the demands of the productive system and (iv) to offer efficiency and transparency in public resources management.

-However, it should be borne in mind that Employment Law 3/2023, of February 28, 2023, was recently approved.
-Article 33 of such Law provides that the principles, objectives and regulation of the in-work training system will be subject to specific regulation and that, in any event, the aims of inwork training are essentially as follows: (i) to foster training throughout the life of employed and unemployed workers; (ii) to vest the right to training and to career advancement; (iii) to improve workers' occupational skills; (iv) to contribute to improvements in the productivity and competitiveness of enterprises; (v) to ensure that all the training content taught in in-work training is done with a gender perspective; (vi) to enhance workers' employability; (vii) to ensure that the occupational skills acquired by workers are subject to an assessment process as part of in-work training; (viii) to facilitate the transition toward high-quality employment and occupational mobility; (ix) to accompany the digital and green transformation processes and foster social and territorial cohesion, as well as gender equality; and (x) to boost programmed training by enterprises.
+However, it should be borne in mind that Employment Law 3/2023. of February 28, 2023, was subsequently approved.
+Article 33 of such Law provides that the principles, objectives and regulation of the in-work training system will be subject to specific regulation and that, in any event, the aims of in-work training are essentially as follows: (i) to foster training throughout the life of employed and unemployed workers, (ii) to vest the right to training and to career advancement, (iii) to improve workers' occupational skills, (iv) to contribute to improvements in the productivity and competitiveness of enterprises, (v) to ensure that all the training content taught in in-work training is done with a gender perspective, (vi) to enhance workers' employability, (vii) to ensure that the occupational skills acquired by workers are subject to an assessment process as part of in-work training, (viii) to facilitate the transition toward high-quality employment and occupational mobility, (ix) to accompany the digital and green transformation processes and foster social and territorial cohesion, as well as gender equality and (x) to boost programmed training by enterprises.

-Therefore, significant changes can be expected to occur in this area in the short term.
+The implementing regulations provided for in Employment Law 3/2023 have not yet been issued, meaning that significant changes can be expected to occur in this area in the short term.